Mohiuddin Khan – P. Lal

 “I can do something Ingraj-Sahib cannot do.
 I can stitch, press, emboss by hand.
 Fold too.
 And use Orissa handloomed sari cloth with traditional borders as binding cloth instead of rexine.
 No need to use glossy jackets to cover cheap mass-produced imitation leather, as Ingraj publishers do.”

 Ten years later he went to Bangladesh to visit his family.
 He never came back to Patuabagan.
-He lies buried in a small village near Dhaka.
-His son Tulamiah then began doing all our binding for us.
-Tulamiah had a brain tumour in1980.
-I arranged for his surgery in Vellore in South India.
-He remained partially paralysed.
-His eldest son Zakir Hussain (yes, named afterthe President of India) continues the family tradition, helped by his brother Atoar Hossain.
+He was diagnosed with a brain tumour in 1980.
+I arranged for his surgery in Vellore, Tamil Nadu.
+He remained partially paralysed after that, and died in his small ancestral village near Dhaka, Bangladesh.
+His eldest son Zakir Hussain (yes, named after the President) then continued the family tradition of binding, helped by his brothers Atoar Hossain and Asike Khan, who live in Diamond Harbour, 50 km south of Kolkata.